petrasvestartas/compas_wood/README.md

 - [x] take tenon-mortise and adapt to the clipper geometry

-### 02 2023 - finalization of beam-panel model integration
+### 02 2023 - finalization of the plate algorithms - MOOC delivery

 #### bug fixes
 - [x] merge function clean-up